sagar-pathak/leads-form/README.md

 3. Click on the Login button to redirect to the dashboard page where the leads table is populated with the dummy data.

+## Note
+1. There are still some things that need work.
+I think we can discuss them on the call.

+Thanks,
+Sagar Pathak
+(sagarpaathak@gmail.com)